jaros1/Money-Network/README.md

 # Zeronet-Money-Network
 Demo with complementary and alternative money.
 Implemented in ZeroFrame and AngularJS.
 Focus on privacy, encryption, max data on client and min data on server.

+Alternative and complementary money systems can in greater or less extent, replace or support the current monetary system and prevent some bad things for happening in the future.
+There exists many alternative and complementary money systems, but they are not as accessible and real for people as good old conventional money.

+The primary goal of the Money Network is to make complementary and alternative monetary systems just as real and accessible as regular conventional money.
+One client wallet with everything in it.

+## Project status
+Spare time project, work in progress, no money in here yet.
+For now just a social network chat app on a very promising platform (ZeroNet).
+Implemented:
+- End-2-end encryption.
+Data in localStorage and on ZeroNet is encrypted.
+Only search tags are stored in clear on ZeroNet.
+- Contact list: Categories: New, Unverified, Verified and Ignored.
+- Chat: One and two panel chat.
+Contact list in left side and chat in right.
+Todo:
+- Group chat.
+More social network like.
+- Wallet, Money API and interface to external money systems.

 ## Demo
 - http://127.0.0.1:43110/1JeHa67QEvrrFpsSow82fLypw8LoRcmCXk/ ([ZeroNet](https://zeronet.readthedocs.io/en/latest/using_zeronet/installing/) required)
 - https://bit.no.com:43110/1JeHa67QEvrrFpsSow82fLypw8LoRcmCXk/ (proxy)